How Much Do Bass Lessons Cost? Typically $30–$100/Hour

 Lesson length.
 Hourly rates are the norm for private teachers.
 Some teachers offer 30-minute slots for younger kids or very early beginners, which lowers the per-lesson price but not the per-hour rate.
 Longer sessions (90 minutes, 2 hours) are great for intermediate and advanced students who can absorb more in one sitting.

 Online vs local.
-Online private lessons are generally comparable to local rates, sometimes a bit less because the teacher isn't paying for a studio space.
-The much cheaper options (video subscriptions, marketplaces) are cheaper because they give you less personal attention, not because they've found a magic way to deliver the same product for less money.
+Online private lessons are generally comparable to local rates, sometimes a bit less because the teacher is not paying for a studio space.
+The much cheaper options (video subscriptions, marketplaces) are cheaper because they give you less personal attention, not because they have found a magic way to deliver the same product for less money.

 Prepaid packs and regular schedules.
 Most private teachers, myself included, offer a small discount if you prepay for a block of lessons.
-It's a reasonable trade — the teacher gets a committed student, the student gets a better rate.
+It is a reasonable trade, the teacher gets a committed student, the student gets a better rate.

 How my rates compare

 I keep my pricing straightforward.
 Lessons are $55 per hour.
-If you buy a 4-hour pack up front, it's $200 total, which works out to $50 per hour.
-Lessons are available in 1-hour or 2-hour sessions, and a 2-hour lesson bills as two hours — so a 4-hour pack is either four 1-hour lessons or two 2-hour lessons, whichever fits your schedule.
+If you prepay 4 or more hours up front, the rate drops to $50 per hour.
+Lessons are available in 1-hour or 2-hour sessions, and a 2-hour lesson bills as two hours, so four prepaid hours might be four 1-hour lessons or two 2-hour lessons, whichever fits your schedule.

 Payment is cash, check, PayPal, Cash App, Venmo, or Zelle, due by the day of the scheduled lesson.
 There are no refunds, but any paid lesson can be made up within four weeks of the original time.

-So if you line that up against the table above: $55/hour (or $50/hour with a pack) lands below the middle of the private one-on-one online range, while the teaching side is 40+ years of professional playing and instruction.
-I'm not trying to be the cheapest option on the internet — a subscription video course will always beat me on sticker price.
-I'm trying to be a good value for the student who actually wants personalized coaching from an experienced teacher.
+If you line that up against the table above, $55 per hour (or $50 per hour with a pack) lands below the middle of the private one-on-one online range, while the teaching side of it is 40+ years of professional playing and instruction.
+A subscription course will always beat me on price.
+What I am selling is personalized coaching from somebody who has been doing this a long time and still loves doing it!!

 Questions to ask before signing up for lessons